Is 626 a Good Credit Score? Everything You Need to Know

 - Length of Credit History

-The length of your credit history matters.
-A shorter credit history might lead to a lower score.
-It's beneficial to have a mix of older and newer credit accounts to showcase your ability to manage credit responsibly.
+Your credit history's duration counts.
+A shorter credit history might cause a score to drop.
+Having a mix of older and newer credit accounts helps you demonstrate your capacity for responsible credit management.

 - Types of Credit Used